-Now the weather is starting to turn, it's easy to start justifying a whole new summer wardrobe.
+Now the weather is starting to turn it's easy to start justifying a whole new summer wardrobe.
 However, there are plenty of ways to rejuvenate your summer look without breaking the bank.

 1. Buy what you can second hand

 Charity shops, ebay, vintage clothes shops, clothes markets - these are all great places to get hold of things that you don’t necessarily need to have brand new.
 If you’re into designer things you can sometimes get lucky and find some great pieces for a fraction of the cost.
 Even if you’re not, you can get hold of great every day items.
-My favourite beach bag is from my local charity shop!

 2. Make do and mend